-Program Element 8: No person is to undertake work with biological agents at the University of Manitoba unless they are in possession of a valid Biological Safety permit or they are listed on a valid Biological Safety permit.
+Program Element 8: No person is to undertake work with biological agents at the University of Manitoba unless they are in possession of a valid Biological Safety Program permit or they are listed on a valid Biological Safety program permit.
 All individuals including workers and supervisors who work with biological agents are covered by the program.
 Refer to procedure section 2.8.2 No Person to Undertake Work.

 Element 9: Summary of how the Plan is communicated.

 Program Element 9: The plan is communicated through generic Biological Safety training which is required for all persons covered under the plan.
 Principal Investigators are advised of changes and updates relevant to the plan through a communications portfolio including an email list-serve, internal news articles and social media.